awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-rule-action.md

 ## Properties<a name="aws-properties-vpclattice-rule-action-properties"></a>

 `FixedResponse`  <a name="cfn-vpclattice-rule-action-fixedresponse"></a>
-Describes the rule action that returns a custom HTTP response\.
+The fixed response action\.
+The rule returns a custom HTTP response\.
 *Required*: No
 *Type*: [FixedResponse](aws-properties-vpclattice-rule-fixedresponse.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)